grannycart/subworld-shortstory1/second-version_draft_in-ears.md

 It hung in the water for just a beat of silent contemplation before the electric motors wound up and hummed at a low pitch, slowly pushing forward.
 Percy was clearly in no rush to move away.
 As she had told Cassandra: the plan was to hide first, then run.
 But how was it possible to hide?
 Cassandra figured they had exactly the amount of time until the sonar operator on the ship above decided to check their location with another ping.
 There was no reason for that operator to wait: it would likely be a matter of minutes, if not seconds.

 Cassandra caught the very short whine of the big servos that controlled the dive planes.
 That signaled a change in depth: down or up.
 There was no immediate way to tell from the sound, but she could feel from the angle of the deck that the bow was rising very slightly.
 So still the ruse.
 They were indeed very, very slowly climbing towards the surface.
 The sound of the softly idling diesel engine above slowly rotated around in her headphones, passing from one ear to the other.
 The *Prospect* was turning as if to come about and up to the surface near the point where the ship was stopped.
-Cassandra kept turning the mics to track the ship.
+Cassandra kept turning the microphones to track the ship.
 The idling motor sound was soon nearly directly to the starboard side.

 The ping came.
 Off with the headset, the ringing blast waking Cassandra from her reverie.
 Even though she knew it was coming it still shook her.
 The scene in her head -- of the ship above, the *Prospect's* speed and course, the surrounding empty water -- quavered and rippled like she had been gazing at a reflected image in a puddle and someone had dropped a pebble in front of her.
 It took a minute or two after she returned the headsets and had a look around with the microphones for the scene to settle back into a clear image again.